 The tour started in Dry Museum where you can see different clam fossils.

 Then we went to AVR where we watched video about the history of BML and what they are doing.

 Then we moved to Outdoor Hatchery.
 This is bigger compared to Giant Clam Culture of Camiguin.

-We’ve seen the stages on how they culture clams, sea cucumber and even corals, from eggs up to adult stage.
+We’ve seen the stages of how they culture clams, sea cucumber and even corals, from eggs up to the adult stage.

 In Camiguin, if you want to see the giant clams in the sea, you can rent a boat for a fee.
 You can choose for glass boat or a regular boat.
 But I’m not sure if it is available in BML because it was not offered to us.